Close

 Progression from one stage to the next are signed off by the Department, with their acceptance of specific deliverables, such as the scoping report, preliminary consultation report and public consultation report.

-The preliminary consultation on the draft revised framework with key targeted stakeholders in various sectors from health professional organisations, education providers, health consumer groups, jurisdictions and other groups was completed in late 2024.
+The preliminary consultation on the draft revised framework was completed in late 2024.
+We engaged with key targeted stakeholders in various sectors from health professional organisations, education providers, health consumer groups, jurisdictions and other groups.

-Public consultation with information sessions on the draft revised framework is now open until 30 May 2025.
-Information on the public consultation can be accessed here.
+Public consultation on the draft revised framework closed on 30 May 2025.

 The Ahpra project team conducting the review regularly reports back to the Department.
 The revised framework (3rd edition) will be submitted to the Department in July 2025 for approval and final publication on the Ahpra website.